 - Working Girls: 20%

-Locations of the 2 Best Night Clubs in Subic
+Map of the 2 Best Nightclubs in Subic

 One of the questions I receive from readers all the time is “how much for this” and “how much for that” and so I decided it’s a good idea to just take a photo of the full drink menu in the best places.